 Do You Need UHS-II Memory Cards?

-UHS-II cards come in three different speed classes.
-U3, V60 and V90.
-What these numbers represent is the minimum write speed of the card.
-V90 can maintain a minimum of 90MB/s, v60 cards 60MB/s U3 30MB/s.
+UHS-II cards come in three speed classes: U3, V60, and V90.
+These numbers represent the minimum write speed of the card.
+V90 can maintain a minimum of 90MB/s, V60 cards 60MB/s, and U3 30MB/s.

 You should choose one of these cards depending on the price, how much money you’re willing to spend, and the performance you need.
-Casually shooters might just like V60 cards.
-They can buy a bigger card for the same price and probably would never even notice the speed difference.
-Sports shooters that do a lot of continuous bursting would definitely benefit from a v90 card.
+Casual shooters might just like V60 cards.
+They can buy a bigger card for the same price and probably never notice the speed difference.
+Sports shooters who do a lot of continuous bursting would benefit from a v90 card.

-Videographers and vloggers only need U3 cards, so this allows you to buy much larger cards to store all that video.
+Videographers and vloggers only need U3 cards, allowing you to buy much larger cards to store all that video.

 What Size Memory Card Is Best For The Sony A7c?